ethangriffith2004/hide-and-peek-simulator/README.md

 ## Contributing

-- Feel free to fork the repo and add on to the project!
+- Fork the repo and submit a pull request with any improvements!
-- Open to feedback and questions via email or GitHub issues.
+- Suggestions or bug reports welcome via email or GitHub issues.

 ## License